-One of the perennial staples on “Books You Must Read Before You Die” lists, John Steinbeck’s East of Eden fully deserves its acclaimed place in American literature today.
+One of the perennial staples on “Books You Must Read Before You Die” lists, and possibly the best of John Steinbeck's books, East of Eden fully deserves its acclaimed place in American literature today.
 A family saga that spans generations, it follows two families — the Trasks and the Hamiltons — whose fates desperately entwine in the wild American West.
 It’s also a modern retelling of the Book of Genesis — particularly the fabled and tragic story of Cain and Abel.
 Ambitiously epic and thought-provoking, East of Eden is simply Steinbeck at his masterful, astonishing best.

 77. Fahrenheit 451 by Ray Bradbury (1953)

 Firemen mean something different in Guy Montag’s world: they start fires.
 And (every bookworm out there, cover your eyes now) books are the illegal, radical property to be burned.
 As one such fireman, Guy is in charge of destroying every book remaining… until a series of events occurs in rapid succession, making Guy question the job for the first time.
 This is one of the most famous books ever written — a revolutionary and fiery work about the cost of censoring knowledge and the beauty of the written world.
 Just don’t read it next to your stove, because what’s the temperature at which books burn?
 Well, Fahrenheit 451.